rbalestr-lab/stable-ssl/README.md

         transform=train_transform,
     )
     ```
-    if it already exists on the Hub, otherwise you can wrap your own dataset into a HF dataset. **Why?** Imposing that format ensures consistent behavior (each sample is a dictionnary) and leverage powerful utilities from the `datasets` package.
+    if it already exists on the Hub, otherwise you can wrap your own dataset into a HF dataset. **Why?** Imposing that format ensures consistent behavior (each sample is a dictionary) and leverage powerful utilities from the `datasets` package.
 Once datasets (train et al.) are created, they can be used as-is with `torch.utils.data.DataLoader`.
 However we recommend putting them into our `DataModule` e.g.
     ```
     datamodule = ssl.data.DataModule(train=train_dataset, val=val_dataset, ...)
     ```